About research sponsorship

 If you would like BSUH to act as sponsor for your research, please get in touch via firstname.lastname@example.org as early as possible in the development of your research idea.

-It is recommended that you attend the PRP meeting as it will give you access to expertise in:
+It is recommended that you attend the PSRP meeting (in person or remotely) for about 15 minutes to provide an overview of your proposal, and respond to any panel member questions.
+Attending will give you access to expertise in:

 - Pharmaceutical and device management